 Certain emerging non-volatile memory technologies, such as resistive RAM (ReRAM), are compatible with standard CMOS logic processes.
 This means it may be possible to integrate them directly into the die of a CPU.
 This project investigates such monolithically integrated CPU-main memory chips.
 Similar to stacking DRAM dies over a logic die, monolithic 3D integration of main memory uses the vertical dimension to enable close physical proximity between main memory and compute logic.
 But because there are no die crossings between the cores and an on-die main memory system, much higher wiring density can be achieved, resulting in a massively parallel connection to main memory.
 This results in higher memory bandwidth and lower data movement.

-We have also collaborated with Crossbar Incorporated on this project.
+We are collaborating with Crossbar Incorporated.
 Crossbar is a startup company that has commercially manufactured ReRAM.
-Our contacts at Crossbar include Mehdi Asnaashari and Sylvain Dubois.
+Our contacts at Crossbar include Mehdi Asnaashari, Ron Richter, and Ashish Pancholy.

 This project is multi-disciplinary, involving research in devices, circuits, physical design, architecture, and applications.